-The approved APH yield is calculated using trend-adjusted yields, as well as any other applicable yields, within the APH database.
+The approved APH yield is calculated using trendadjusted yields, and any other applicable yields, within the APH database.
 It may not be available for all practices, and the factor may vary by practice.
 This option is not available with CAT.